Books by Frances E. Kendall

 Reviews from Amazon:

-Creating Pathways to Authentic Relationships Across Race
+Teacher on Frances Kendall's Understanding White Privilege: Creating Pathways to Authentic Relationships Across Race

 "This is book should be mandatory reading for all white people in an increasingly diverse world.
 The issue of white privilege impacts most aspects of life among blacks and whites, and whites and other races.
 Understanding White Privilege identifies the major issues association with this important topic in a very personal way.
 It is a must read."

-—James Lane, Columbia, SC
+James Lane, Columbia, SC